 This is our roundup of the best golf GPS watches on the market today.
 While compiling this list, we’ve examined functions and features carefully and thoroughly.
 We try to test every device personally, but where not possible we took user reviews into consideration and dismissed devices with bad customer reviews and low ratings.
 This left us with the following selection.

-Garmin Approach S6 is a GPS watch that comes with a hi-res colour touchscreen and a rich set of features that will appeal to golfers of all ability levels.
+Garmin Approach S6 is a GPS watch that comes with a hi-res colour touchscreen and rich set of features that will appeal to golfers of all ability levels.

 The S6 features full-colour course views for over 40,000 international courses and a dedicated CourseView button, to give you previews of doglegs, traps and water hazards, green shapes and pin positioning from wherever you are on your favorite course.
 Touch Targeting allows you to touch any point on the display to get the precise distance to that exact spot.
 The PinPointer blind shot assistance provides better situational awareness during the game.